-Once at Oistins, you will be on the south coast and you can drive along the coastline heading towards Bridgetown, where you will see Bajan Roots & Rhythms, a spectacular dinner show held on Wednesday and Friday evenings, where you will hear a live steel band and be entertained with colourful dancing giving the history and heritage of Barbados.
+Once at Oistins, you will be on the south coast and you can drive along the coastline heading towards Bridgetown, where you will see Bajan Roots & Rhythms, a spectacular dinner show held on Wednesday and Friday evenings, where you will hear a live steel band and be entertained with colorful dancing giving the history and heritage of Barbados.

 Also on the south coast main road – Highway 7, just on from St Lawrence Gap, you will find the Graeme Hall Nature Sanctuary where Green Monkeys and tropical birds are abundant.
-Next you will come to Club Xtreme, a vibrant nightclub, which holds a drinks free party on Friday evenings.
-It has a number of lounges inside, so you will find music to suit all tastes.

-On your left you will see Worthing Beach or Sandy Beach as it is better known.
+On your left, you will see Worthing Beach or Sandy Beach as it is better known.
 It is beautiful for swimming here as the reef causes a calm pond.

-Following on you will see Patisserie Flindt, which makes excellent pastries, sandwiches and salads, visiting here is always a treat!
+Following on, you will see Patisserie Flindt, which makes excellent pastries, sandwiches, and salads, visiting here is always a treat!
 Next door you have Bubba’s Sports Bar, which is fully air-conditioned and has a large restaurant serving all types of food.

-As you continue along this south coast road you will next come to the historic Garrison area, where you will find George Washington House.
-Barbados was the only foreign country that George Washington ever visited and so to commemorate his visit in 1751, the house in which he stayed has been refurbished.
+As you continue along this south coast road, you will next come to the historic Garrison area, where you will find George Washington House.
+Barbados was the only foreign country that George Washington ever visited, and so to commemorate his visit in 1751, the house in which he stayed has been refurbished.

 On your left here is Drill Hall Beach, which is excellent for surfing.

-As you come to the end of this road you will reach the Elsie Payne roundabout, and see the Harbour Master tall ship and the Atlantis Submarine, both of which make excellent excursions.
+As you come to the end of this road, you will reach the Elsie Payne roundabout, and see the Harbour Master tall ship and the Atlantis Submarine, both of which make excellent excursions.

-At the traffic lights, look to your right where you will see Kensington Oval where the ICC Cricket World Cup finals were held in the West Indies in 2007.
+At the traffic lights, look to your right where you will see Kensington Oval, where the ICC Cricket World Cup finals were held in the West Indies in 2007.

-When you reach the end of the highway you will find yourself at the Frank Worrell roundabout, go straight over here on to Walmer Lodge, this starts your tour of the west coast.
+When you reach the end of the highway, you will find yourself at the Frank Worrell roundabout, go straight over here on to Walmer Lodge, this starts your tour of the west coast.

 Here you will see some of the most expensive properties in the world, which are home to many of the rich and famous.
 There is a lot of property development going on in the area, with condo’s springing up.
-The beauty of the west coast is that next to a multi million-dollar property you will see traditional Chattel houses.
+The beauty of the west coast is that next to a multi-million-dollar property, you will see traditional Chattel houses.
 Many of the occupants of these small wooden houses have been offered millions by developers, however as generations of the same family have lived and died in these houses, the occupants will not take any offer to move out.

-Next stop is Holetown, the first settlement in Barbados.
+The next stop is Holetown, the first settlement in Barbados.
 Holetown is quite lively with lots of restaurants and shops, well worth a stop here to browse around.

 When you leave Speightstown and continue heading north, you will come to Port St Charles, a superior development of prestigious properties with moorings for yachts.

-Once you reach The Animal Flower Cave you are in the most northern point of the island.
+Once you reach The Animal Flower Cave, you are in the most northern point of the island.

 Heading back down, it is easiest to go back to St Lucy’s Church and take the Charles Duncan O’Neal Highway.
 Now you are really in the heart of the sugar cane fields, where you will see some areas are still cropped by hand.

 Continuing on this road you will come to the Morgan Lewis Mill, which was the last working mill in Barbados, It was lovingly restored in 1996.
-Also here you will find ATV quad Bikes if you are feeling adventurous!
+Also, here you will find ATV quad Bikes if you are feeling adventurous!

-As you continue your descent into the picturesque east coast you will pass many of our own Black Bellied Sheep, a breed cultivated and unique to Barbados.
+As you continue your descent into the picturesque east coast, you will pass many of our own Black-Bellied Sheep, a breed cultivated and unique to Barbados.
 You may be forgiven for thinking that these are goats; they are generally brown with a black belly.

 You are now entering the parish of St. Andrew, which is home to the only mountain in Barbados – Mount Hillaby.